Iron-E/nvim-highlite/doc/advanced-usage.md

 > local cloned = Groups.clone(DiagnosticError) -- invalid!
 > ```
 >
-> There is a way to resolve highlight links into a valid group definition— see [Overriding Groups](#2a-overriding-groups-optional).
+> There is a way to resolve highlight links into a valid group definition— see [Resolving Highlight Links](#resolving-highlight-links).

 ###### `Groups.clone()`